==> Your dog fearful or aggressive at the vet?

 If you are the dog's accepted Pack leader, your dog will let you gently touch all body parts.
 You can't anticipate which part may hurt, hence always touch gently like the vet would.

-Note that with a really good vet and a well-prepared GSD, your presence will even be sufficient during dental treatment (where all ordinary vets will sedate the dog). - But then, if you look well after your dog, dental treatment won't be needed anyway (except in case of mouth injury).
+Note that with a really good vet and a well-prepared dog, your presence will even be sufficient during dental treatment - where all ordinary vets will sedate the dog.

 - so that you can answer questions of the vet/technician